spotinst/help/src/docs/ocean-spark/configure-spark-apps/docker-images.md

 ### Need another image?

-To match different dependencies and version requirements you can find more images in our [Docker registry](https://gcr.io/ocean-spark/spark:platform).
+To match different dependencies and version requirements you can find more images in Spot's [Docker registry](https://gcr.io/ocean-spark/spark:platform).

 All these dependencies can have different versions.
 A combination of dependency versions is called a flavor of spark:platform in this page.
 The image tag indicates the flavor of the image and can be adjusted to fit your needs.
 Here are two examples of image tags: